aws-amplify/amplify-swift/README.md

 1. Choose which of the libraries you want added to your project.
 Always select the **Amplify** library.
 The "Plugin" to install depends on which categories you are using:

     - API: **AWSAPIPlugin**
-    - Analytics: **AWSPinpointAnalyticsPlugin**
     - Auth: **AWSCognitoAuthPlugin**
     - DataStore: **AWSDataStorePlugin**
     - Storage: **AWSS3StoragePlugin**

-      _Note: AWSPredictionsPlugin is not currently supported through Swift Package Manager due to different minimum iOS version requirements.
-Support for this will eventually be added._

     ![Select dependencies](readme-images/spm-setup-04-select-dependencies.png)